top of page

 La Latina’s Cava Baja

 For a taste of authentic Madrid, take a stroll down Cava Baja in the La Latina neighborhood, especially during the evening.
 This lively street is lined with historic taverns and restaurants serving delicious tapas and local wines.
 It’s a gastronomic delight and a great place to mingle with locals.
+Immerse yourself in Spanish culture and cuisine on this two-in-one, small-group tour.
+In the evening, meet your guide near the San Miguel Market and indulge in local wine and tapas.
+Afterward, continue to the vibrant La Latina neighborhood and enjoy two more tasting experiences.
+Then, cap off the night with an intimate flamenco performance!

 Capricho Park